RetroPie/RetroPie-Docs/docs/Doom.md

 ### How to Launch Doom IWADs and Mods (PWADs) from Emulationstation using lr-prboom

-**To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS)**
+#### To Launch Doom, Ultimate Doom, Doom 2, TNT, Plutonia, Final Doom (IWADS)

-Place your WADs in the doom rom folder, /home/pi/RetroPie/roms/ports/doom.
+Place your WADs in the doom rom folder, `/home/pi/RetroPie/roms/ports/doom`.

 Create a script to launch your WAD.
-For example, for The Plutonia Expriment, create a script, The Plutonia Experiment.sh, which contains the following:
+For example, for The Plutonia Expriment, create a script, `/home/pi/RetroPie/roms/ports/The Plutonia Experiment.sh`, which contains the following:

 ```shell
 #!/bin/bash